armadaplatform/example-udp/README.md

 # Accessing the service.

-The easiest way to access the UDP server from other Armada services would be to use `require_service` ([http://armada.sh/docs/armada_features/service_discovery/]), If you wanted to use it from non-armada service, or from outside of the private network, the best solution would be magellan + main-haproxy duo.
+The easiest way to access the UDP server from other Armada services would be to use `require_service` (See: http://armada.sh/docs/armada_features/service_discovery/), If you wanted to use it from non-armada service, or from outside of the private network, the best solution would be magellan + main-haproxy duo.
 Unfortunately, since this UDP server is not an HTTP server, you cannot use it.